AlbertGregl/WorldCupStats/README.md

+## Desktop Application using Windows Forms .NET and WPF .NET

-# Object-oriented programming - lab in .NET environment
+#### Subject: Object-oriented programming - lab in .NET environment

-## WorldCupStats_Project
+WorldCupStats_Project
 Project for implementing desktop applications with the appropriate desktop application architecture.